holehouse-lab/PIMMS/README.md

 Keyword | Format (type) | Description
 :---: | :---: | :---:
-SAVE_AT_END | **BOOL** | Boolean (true or false) that determines whether PIMMS saves your .xtc file at the end of the simulation or saves at each 'save step'.
-Default is False.
-Will have more sustained RAM usage if set to True but will increase simulation speed by 5-10x based on current limited testing.
+SAVE\_AT\_END | **BOOL** | Boolean (true or false) that determines whether PIMMS saves your .xtc file at the end of the simulation or saves at each 'save step'.
+The default is False.
+If set to true, this will mean the simulation has more sustained RAM usage, but may increase simulation performance substantially depending on hardware configuration and setup.
-SAVE_EQ | **BOOL** | Boolean (true or false) that determines whether PIMMS saves the equilibration steps from your simulation.
-Default is True.
-If set to False, PIMMS begins saving (or tracking of SAVE_AT_END is set to True) your simulation *after* the equilibration step.
+SAVE_EQ | **BOOL** | Boolean (true or false) that determines whether PIMMS saves trajectory frames for the equilibration steps of a simulation.
+The default is True.
+If set to False, PIMMS begins to save your trajectory frames *after* the equilibration steps have completed.

 #### Forbidden keywords

-The following block of keywords define various options that control temperature-sweep Metropolis Monte Carlo moves.
-This functionality is not fully ready so I do not recommend using for now until we confirm some key things!
+The following block of keywords defines various options that control temperature-sweep Metropolis Monte Carlo moves.
+This functionality is not fully ready, so I do not recommend using it for now until we confirm some key things!
 To keep things secret, we haven't even included a description of the keywords!

 Keyword | Format (type) | Description
 :---: | :---: | :---: